 In B2C, things look a little differently.
 You charge VAT to all end-consumers.
 But the VAT rate depends on the size of your business and on where the consumer is located.
 In January 2019, a new threshold to ease the regulatory tax burden of micro-businesses and SMEs came into effect:

 - If your annual turnover for digital products sold in the EU is below 10,000 EUR, you can charge the VAT rate of your home country.

-Non-EU Business Selling From Outside the EU
+Supplies by Non-EU Businesses: Selling From Outside the EU

 Businesses not situated in the EU have it slightly easier in terms of determining what VAT rate to charge.